clinicalml/parkinsons-disease-progression-modeling/README.md

 In the `learning_patient_trajectories` directory, we learn trajectories for subtotals of the MDS-UPDRS II + III motor assessment.
 Specifically, we look at the 4 treatment settings (untreated, levodopa on phase, levodopa off phase, and MAO-B inhibitor only).
 Then, for each patient, we fit linear, piecewise linear, and quadratic models to the subtotals.
 Additional details can be found in Sec.
 7.1 of the thesis.

 Sec.
-7.2 and 8.1 are joint work with Suchan Vivatsethachai and Sophie Sun in a class project.
-The code for those parts are in another repository.
+7.2 and 8.1 involving latent variable modeling and subtyping  are joint work with Suchan Vivatsethachai and Sophie Sun in a class project.
+The code for those parts are in `latent_trajectory_modeling`.

 We take two approaches to subtyping: k-means and non-negative matrix factorization.
 Our non-negative matrix factorization experiments are built on code from https://github.com/ffaghri1/PD-progression-ML.
 This part is in the `subtyping` directory.
 More details can be found in Sec.
 8.2 and 8.3 of the thesis.